Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 - [x] :

 ```
-A is greater then B
+A is greater than B
 C is fun!
 ```

 - [ ] :

 ```
-A is greater then B
+A is greater than B
-B is greater then A
+B is greater than A
 C is fun!
 ```

 - [ ] :

 ```
-A is greater then B
+A is greater than B
-B is greater then A
+B is greater than A
 ```

 - [ ] Nothing is printed on Screen